Create New Pages

 Create a Page

-To get started designing your first page:
+To get started designing your page structure and page layouts:

 1. From the left navigation bar, select Learning > Page Builder.
 The Page Builder page displays.